pepper fries

 In Trinidad, it’s common to toss French fries in a hot wok.
 Some people also add ketchup or soy sauce, but I prefer to keep mine dry and savory with fresh seasoning.

-It’s also known for that smoky “chad” taste—that distinct flavor you only get when cooking in a hot wok over high heat.
+It has a smoky “chad” taste—that distinct flavor that you only get when cooking in a hot wok over high heat.
 That’s why having a wok makes a big difference.

 Ingredients